 This only measures the light from 400nm-700nm, as these are the wavelengths that most contribute to photosynthesis.

 PPF cannot measure the amount of light delivered to the plant, nor the direction of the light emitted from the fixture.
 PPF can only be done in laboratory setting, in a calibrated integration sphere.

 PPFD – Photosynthetic Photon Flux Density – how many µmol are delivered.
-Typically measured in 1m2.
+Measured in 1 square meter per second.

 This is the performance of a light fixture output and is the amount of light that a plant requires for adequate or successful growth

-Last but not least, PPE (Photosynthetic Photon Efficacy).
-The measurement of the efficiency of the fixture to convert energy (watts) into light (PPF).
+PPE (Photosynthetic Photon Efficacy): The measurement of the efficiency of the fixture to convert energy (watts) into light (PPF).
 This measurement is calculated by the µmol/s divided by the input power (watts).
-One watt equals one joule per second (j/s).
+One watt equals one joule per second (J/s).
 The measurement is expressed as µmol/J That all sounds complicated.
 However, this is an effective method to compare one type of grow light to another.
 However, it should not be the sole factor of consideration.

 All factors should be considered when comparing one light to another.
 This includes PAR, PPF, PPFD and PPE.
 This method can be used to compare different types of light types to each other, including LED, fluorescent, HPS and induction.